KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Configure the digiKam shortcuts and manage different schemes of shortcuts.

+    For a detailed description see :ref:`digiKam Shortcuts Configuration <shortcuts_settings>` section.

 :menuselection:`Settings --> Configure Toolbars...`

     Configure the digiKam toolbars.

+    For a detailed description see :ref:`digiKam Toolbars Configuration <toolbars_settings>` section.

 :menuselection:`Settings --> Configure Notifications...`

     Configure the digiKam notifications including actions like *Play a sound*, *Log to a file* or *Run command*.

+    For a detailed description see :ref:`digiKam Notifications Configuration <notifications_settings>` section.

 :menuselection:`Settings --> Database Migration...`